Your Rental Property Listing Description

 - Change it up according to time of year.
 Can you run seasonal promotions?

-Lost of listings sites now offer this with the intention being that it introduces the visitor to the owner and gives them a feel of their character.
-We encourage a very small bio.
-Don’t go overboard but keep it friendly and professional.
+Most major listings sites now offer an area which introduces the visitor to the owner with a short bio.
+We encourage using it.
+Keep it short, friendly and professional.
 Introduce yourself, how long you’ve been renting and how much you enjoy sharing it with guests.